-should not be placed directly onto the skin under any circumstances, as this can cause local frost bite.
-The ice pack must be wrapped in a towel and only then applied to the injured region.
-If cryopacks are not available in prefabricated form, a cold compress or a plastic bag filled with ice cubes will suffice, the following also applies here: wrap in a towel or an item of clothing first.
-A cheap form of replacement for the cryopacks is frozen peas, which can be shaped very easily to fit the injured extremity in their original packaging (you must also wrap these in a towel).
-If the frozen vegetables have to be purchased in a box, you simply need to fill a plastic bag with these and seal it well.
-If the frozen peas are defrosted by your body heat, you can easily place them back in the freezer compartment where you will then have a reusable cryopack.
+Ice packs should not be placed directly on the skin in any circumstance, as it can cause localised frost bite.
+The ice pack must be wrapped in a towel before being applied to the injured area.
+If manufactured ice packs are not available, a cold compress or a plastic bag filled with ice cubes will suffice, but the same rule applied: wrapping with a towel or item of clothing first.
+A cheap alternative to ice packs is a bag of frozen peas, as they can easily be shaped to fit the injured area (you must also wrap these in a towel).
+If the frozen vegetables have been purchased in a box, you can simply fill a plastic bag with them and seal it well.
+Once the frozen peas have been thawed by your body heat, they can be put back in the freezer and used repeatedly as an ice pack.

 Our experts are happy to help you